posenhuang/singingvoiceseparationrpca/README.md

 For any questions, please email to Po-Sen Huang: huang146 AT illinois EOT edu

 ##License
-Free for personal or research use; for commercial use please contact me.
+Apache License.
+For commercial use, please contact me.